kaandedeoglu/Shark/README.md

 ![Build](https://github.com/kaandedeoglu/Shark/workflows/Swift/badge.svg)

-Shark is a Swift command line tool that generates type safe enums for your image assets, color assets, localizations and fonts.
+Shark is a Swift command line tool that generates type safe enums for your images, colors, storyboards, fonts and localizations.

 Because Shark reads your `.xcodeproj` to find these assets, the setup is extremely simple.